 Cause this dumb blonde ain’t nobody’s fool”

-There’s a valid counterargument here: Dolly has created an unhealthy and unattainable image of womanhood for the average female.
+There’s a valid counterargument here: Dolly presents an unhealthy and unattainable image of womanhood.
 And I hear dat.
-But to me, it is as refreshing as taking your wig off after a long day at work to hear Dolly openly talk about her plastic surgery.
-Feels a helluva lot better than looking at Gisele in a bikini or a v. perky 48-year-old Jennifer Aniston, both of whom are sold to the public as “totally natural” versions of womanhood—when this couldn’t be farther from reality.
+But to me, it’s as refreshing as taking your wig off after a long day at work to hear Dolly openly talk about her plastic surgery.
+Feels a helluva lot better than looking at Gisele in a bikini or a v. perky 48-year-old Jennifer Aniston, both of whom are sold to the public as “totally natural” versions of womanhood—when this couldn’t be further from reality.
 (All three women are natural beauties, but only one takes ownership of augmenting that natural beauty.)
 Keep it real, Dolly!
 (Well, you know what I mean.)